AlenaNemtsova/test-redux-cards/README.md

 The list of top movies.
-SPA made in React and Redux.
+SPA made with React and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).